jnk0le/random/pipeline cycle test/README.md

 pseudorandom byte permutation within at least 16byte (32 for half) area or 0 stride scatter, has the same timmings as unit stride
 (unlike e.g. 16 stride)

+vector load to scatter/gather indices latency is 4 cycles

+vector ALU (bitwise) to scatter/gather indices latency is 3 cycles

 vector store to vector load latency is 2 cycles (if not gathering from store "tick 1" into load "tick0")